-- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLockTM keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If no previously programmed coded keys are available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed. - 1.
-Insert a previously programmed coded key into the ignition. - 2.
-Turn the ignition from the 1 (OFF/LOCK) position to the 3 (ON) position.
-Keep the ignition in the 3 (ON) position for at least one second, but no more than 10 seconds. - 3.
-Turn the ignition to the 1 (OFF/LOCK) position, and remove the coded key from the ignition.
+- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLock[TM] keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If no previously programmed coded keys are available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed.

+1. Insert a previously programmed coded key into the ignition.

+2. Turn the ignition from the 1 (off) position to the 3 (on) position.
+Keep the ignition in the 3 (on) position for at least one second, but no more than 10 seconds.

+3. Turn the ignition to the 1 (off) position, and remove the coded key from the ignition.

-- 4. Within ten seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition. - 5.
-Turn the ignition from the 1 (OFF/LOCK) position to the 3 (ON) position.
-Keep the ignition in the 3 (ON) position for at least one second but not more than 10 seconds.
+4. Within ten seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition.

+5. Turn the ignition from the 1 (off) position to the 3 (on) position.
+Keep the ignition in the 3 (on) position for at least one second but not more than 10 seconds.

-- 6. Turn the ignition to the 1 (OFF/LOCK) position, and remove the second key from the ignition. - 7.
-Within twenty seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition. - 8.
-Turn the ignition from the 1 (OFF/LOCK) position to the 3 (ON) position.
-Keep the ignition in the 3 (ON) position for at least one second. - 9.
-Your new unprogrammed key is now programmed.
+6. Turn the ignition to the 1 (off) position, and remove the second key from the ignition.

+7. Within twenty seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition.

+8. Turn the ignition from the 1 (off) position to the 3 (on) position.
+Keep the ignition in the 3 (on) position for at least one second.

+9. Your new unprogrammed key is now programmed.